 Please pass this information to anyone who might be interested.
 There will be a discussion on Capitol Hill, Rayburn 2325, on Friday, June 15, 2012, 10 a.m.
 EDT, about “Commercialization of Space Travel and Human Participation in Space Exploration” sponsored by the National History Center of the American Historical Association.
 I will be there to moderate; participants include Matthew H. Hersch, University of Pennsylvania; Joseph N. Tatarewicz, University of Maryland, Baltimore County; and Alexander C. MacDonald, NASA Emerging Commercial Space Office.
 All are welcome to join us for the discussion.

-- Wednesday’s Book Review: “Print The Legend”
+- Wednesday’s Book Review: “Beyond the Sixth Game”

 - Sacred Space, Chosen-ness, and Perspectives on the American Past

 - Cassini Arrives at Saturn: Happy Anniversary!